 Keywords: installation, interactive, surround, sound, social

-Words Never Forgotten is an interactive sound installation that creates a sonic portrayal of the Internet as a territory where we have a total freedom to express ourselves, but where at the same time anything we say, write or do will be recorded and archived.
+Words Never Forgotten is an interactive surround sound installation that creates a sonic portrayal of the Internet as a territory where we have a total freedom to express ourselves, but where at the same time anything we say, write or do will be recorded and archived.
 Once stored in data centres and private computers our words will live forever, and they will become available for anyone to find and quote in whatever context.

-However, to quickly summarise, the installation has a microphone placed in the middle of the room and a surround speaker system enveloping the visitors.
+The instalation has a microphone placed in the middle of the room and a surround speaker system enveloping the visitors.
 An evolving soundbed of comments, questions and sounds by previous visitors can be heard circling around.
 New visitors are encouraged to contribute and say something to the microphone, after which those words and sounds will become a part of the sound pool.
 Nothing will be deleted, and often two separate comments or sounds are played back-to-back or simultaneously creating new meanings or sonic combinations.